jaysalvat/smart-model/README.md

 })
 ```

-** Use with caution **, it could be unexpected effects when object are copied (the formated value becomes the new value).
+**Use with caution**, it could cause unexpected effects when object is used in other Proxies (like Vue).
+The formatted value becomes the new value of the object and formatting is applied twice.
 Consider using a computed property instead.

 #### readonly